 Field Infested by Creepers

 Charged creeper farms have one of the simplest design designs: farmland infested with harmless creeper plants.
-These areas are made up of flat ground and ‘cells’ excavated into the earth, containing creepers.
+These areas are made up of the flat ground and ‘cells’ excavated into the earth, containing creepers.
 A level plain is an ideal location for a type of farm like this.
 After building the farm, it should be set up to supply humanoid mob heads with very little effort.
 Using trapdoors underneath the cells, one can achieve this by creating a ‘detonation chamber’ (a room for blowing up monsters with charged creepers to gain heads) and then placing Creepers in that detonation chamber; which will then cause them to go BOOM!

 The best way to expand this type of farm is to surround it with other mobs to provide an endless supply of creeper food.
 This method of manipulating lightning is referred to as “lightning farming.”
 For further details, visit the article on lightning mechanics.